donnyv/Nancy.BundleIt/README.md

 # Nancy.BundleIt
-## A bundling library made for Nancyfx.
+## A bundling library made for Nancyfx as an alternative to Cassette.

 Nancy.BundleIt minifies, obfuscates, concatenates, caches and versions all of your Javascript and CSS files.
 It uses the well tested and proven [Port of Yahoo!'s Java YUICompressor to .NET](https://github.com/PureKrome/YUICompressor.NET) to minify & obfuscates the code.